-Two rooms, Teal and Aubergine, can be set up as twins on request; if taking the whole villa, 2 rollaway beds and baby cots can be provided.
+Two rooms, Teal and Aubergine, can be set up as twins on request; if taking the whole villa, 2 oak full size single beds with luxury mattresses can be provided.
 Note that bathrooms have showers only, though a baby bath is available if booking the whole place.

 High chairs, baby cots and baby bath available for whole-villa rentals.

 Remember baby and child equipment may be limited or need pre-booking